ibm-cloud-docs/containers/cs_dns.md

     ```
     {: screen}

 3. Optional: Add custom Corefiles to the CoreDNS ConfigMap.
-In the following example, include the `import <MyCoreFile>` in the `data.Corefile` section, and fill out the `data.<MyCorefile>` section with your custom Corefile information.
+In the following example, include the `import <MyCoreFile>` in the `data.Corefile` section, and complete the `data.<MyCorefile>` section with your custom Corefile information.
 For more information, see [the Corefile import documentation](https://coredns.io/plugins/import/){: external}.

     The CoreDNS `proxy` plug-in is deprecated and replaced with the `forward` plug-in.
 If you update the CoreDNS ConfigMap, make sure to replace all `proxy` instances with `forward`.
     {: note}